A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Experimental Results

-Lastly, it is worth mentioning that the differences between the~\ac{STL} and~\ac{MILP} solutions are not only based on the shape of the trajectories, but also on the sequence of targets to visit.
-Figure~\ref{fig:toyExample} shows a simple scenario where two~\acp{UAV} (located at ``IP1" and ``IP2"), having the same dynamic constraints, are required to visit a set of target regions (``TR1", ``TR2", ``TR3" and ``TR4") within the time interval $[0, t_N]$, while remaining in the workspace area ($\varphi_\mathrm{ws}$), avoiding obstacles ($\varphi_\mathrm{obs}$), and maintaining a safe distance with each other ($\varphi_\mathrm{dis}$).
-As can be seen, the~\ac{MILP} initial guess (Figure~\ref{subfig:MILPSolution}) proposes an assignment of target regions that balances the workload between~\acp{UAV} and minimizes the distance traveled, although crossing the obstacle as obstacle avoidance is not taken into account in problem formulation.
-Conversely, despite this initial guess solution, the whole~\ac{STL} planner (Figure~\ref{subfig:STLSolution}) rearranges the target assignment to comply with all mission specifications.
-Such a simple scenario shows the independence of the final~\ac{STL} optimization from the~\ac{MILP} initial guess solution, which brings additional flexibility to the hierarchical planner.
-However, as the complexity of the problem increases, having an initial guess away from the entire problem solution may result in the~\ac{STL} optimizer getting stuck in a local optima.
+Moreover, it is important to highlight that the differences between the~\ac{STL} and~\ac{MILP} solutions extend beyond the trajectory shape and also encompass the sequence of target regions to visit.
+Figure~\ref{fig:toyExample} demonstrates this distinction in a simple scenario involving two~\acp{UAV} (located at ``IP1'' and ``IP2'') with identical dynamic constraints.
+The objective is for the~\acp{UAV} to visit a set of target regions (``TR1'', ``TR2'', ``TR3'', and ``TR4'') within the time interval $[0, T_N]$, while adhering to workspace constraints (${^d}\varphi_\mathrm{ws}$), avoiding obstacles (${^d}\varphi_\mathrm{obs}$), and maintaining a safe distance from each other (${^d}\varphi_\mathrm{dis}$).
+In Figure~\ref{fig:toyExample}(b), the initial guess solution from the~\ac{MILP} formulation assigns target regions based on workload balancing and minimizing travel distance, without considering obstacle avoidance.
+In contrast, the complete~\ac{STL} planner (Figure~\ref{fig:toyExample}(a)) reassigns the targets to satisfy all mission specifications.
+This example highlights the independence of the final~\ac{STL} optimization from the~\ac{MILP} initial guess solution, providing added flexibility to the hierarchical planner.
+However, it is essential to note that as the problem complexity increases, a significant deviation between the initial guess and the global solution may hinder the~\ac{STL} optimizer, resulting in convergence to local optima.